Raymond Warren

-Raymond Henry Charles Warren (born 7 November 1928) is a British composer and university teacher.
+Raymond Henry Charles Warren (7 November 1928 – 4 June 2025) was a British composer and university teacher.

-He studied at Cambridge, and taught at Queen's University Belfast, where he was the first person in the UK to be given a personal chair in composition in 1966, before becoming Hamilton Harty Professor of Music in 1969.
+Warren studied at Cambridge, and taught at Queen's University Belfast, where he was the first person in the UK to be given a personal chair in composition in 1966, before becoming Hamilton Harty Professor of Music in 1969.
 He was Stanley Hugh Badock Professor of Music at the University of Bristol from 1972 until his retirement in 1994.

-His works include a choral Passion, a Violin Concerto, three Symphonies, a Requiem, the oratorio Continuing Cities and an extensive amount of music for children, young people and community music making.
-He has also written six operas.
-He currently lives at Clifton in Bristol.
+His works include a choral Passion, a Violin Concerto, three Symphonies, a Requiem, the oratorio Continuing Cities, six operas and an extensive amount of music for children, young people and community music making.

 Biography

-Raymond Warren was born in 1928 and studied at Cambridge University (1949–52) reading mathematics at first and then changing to music under Boris Ord and Robin Orr.
+Raymond Warren was born in Axbridge, Somerset on 7 November 1928.
+His mother was Gwendoline C. Warren, née Hallett.
+Warren studied at Bancroft's School and Corpus Christi College, Cambridge (1949–52), reading mathematics at first and then changing to music under Boris Ord and Robin Orr.
 Later he studied privately with Michael Tippett (1952–60), Lennox Berkeley (1958) and Benjamin Britten (1961).
 From 1955 to 1972 he taught at Queen's University, Belfast, where from 1966 he held a personal Chair in composition.
 While in Belfast, an association with the Lyric Players theatre company involved writing music for many of the plays of W. B. Yeats.

 For the years 1966–72 he was Resident Composer to the Ulster Orchestra, writing for them a number of orchestral works and also conducting the Orchestra in a series of Sunday afternoon concerts of contemporary music.
 In 1972 he was appointed Professor of Music at the University of Bristol, a post from which he retired in 1994.
-Since then he has composed to commission for a wide variety of performers notably the Brunel Ensemble (Symphony No.3, In My Childhood) and the London Children's Ballet (Ballet Shoes, 2001).
+Following retirement he composed to commission for a wide variety of performers notably the Brunel Ensemble (Symphony No.3, In My Childhood) and the London Children's Ballet (Ballet Shoes, 2001).

-He has collaborated with many other artists of note including the poets John Reed, Seamus Heaney, Michael Longley and Charles Tomlinson, the choreographer Helen Lewis and the founders of the Lyric Theatre, Belfast and written for performers including Peter Pears, Julian Bream, Eric Gruenberg, Cecil Aronowitz, Janet Price, Christopher Austin, Jeremy Huw Williams, David Ogden and the Dartington String Quartet.
+He collaborated with many other artists of note including the poets John Reed, Seamus Heaney, Michael Longley and Charles Tomlinson, the choreographer Helen Lewis and the founders of the Lyric Theatre, Belfast, and wrote for performers including Peter Pears, Julian Bream, Eric Gruenberg, Cecil Aronowitz, Janet Price, Christopher Austin, Jeremy Huw Williams, David Ogden and the Dartington String Quartet.

-As a teacher, Warren's students include a number of composers and musicians who have gone on to have significant careers including: Christopher Austin, Eibhlis Farrell, Philip Hammond, David Byers and Will Todd.
+As a teacher, Warren's students included a number of composers and musicians who have gone on to have significant careers including: Christopher Austin, Eibhlis Farrell, Philip Hammond, David Byers and Will Todd.

+Warren died on 4 June 2025, at the age of 96.